Organizational Change Management for AI Adoption

 The principles of OCM demand corporate commitment that starts before the platform is deployed, as the company begins to identify, characterize, and select an AI platform for BD users.
 This is especially critical for GenAI adoption because this is a very new and profoundly different technology.
 Pre-Deployment Preparation includes leadership laying out a vision; setting up infrastructure for AI governance; stakeholder engagement; and establishing focus on ethics and compliance.

 Leadership Vision.
-Adopting GenAI in government contracting marks the start of an era full of potential for greater efficiency and innovation.
 Leaders must initiate the transition to a GenAI platform by developing and sharing a vision that aligns with organizational goals and resonates with stakeholders, especially employees.
 This means that leaders must explain the compelling business case for GenAI adoption value, by highlighting benefits such as improved employee experiences, greater collaboration, and breakdown of data silos.
 These outcomes, once realized, result in economic value from higher return on investment as well as better work experience for personnel.

 Phase 2: Onboarding